ncatlab/nlab-content/pages/0/1/1/2/2110/content.md

 for some $t : X_i \to X$ and some $i$.

-This is a smallness condition in that the family is required to be indexed by a set.
+This is a smallness condition in that the family is required to be indexed by a [[small set]].